© Crown copyright 2020

-7.5 What is a quality standard concerning customs matters adopted by a European Standardisation body?
+7.5 Find out what a quality standard concerning customs matters adopted by a European Standardisation body is

 Quality standards applicable to customs matters have yet to be developed by the competent European Standardisation Body so it is not currently possible to meet this requirement in order to fulfil the criterion.

-7.6 What will HMRC accept as evidence of the completion of recognised training in customs matters relevant to me?
+7.6 Find out what HMRC will accept as evidence of the completion of recognised training in customs matters

 A valid certificate issued by one of the accepted training providers to a trainee for the successful completion of a relevant course will be acceptable evidence to fulfil this criterion.
 The qualification must be held by the applicant or the person in charge of the applicant’s customs matters.